OpenDataServices/developer-docs/code-python.md

 We pin all our dependencies (including dependencies of dependencies) to an exact version in requirements.txt.
 This makes deployment more deterministic and reproducible.
 It also means that we can use requires.io to track out of date dependencies.

+Sometime we create a requirements.in to list the top level dependencies, with only the known version constraints.
+This can be used to install the latest versions of all dependencies.
+Sometimes a repo has a [script to do this](https://github.com/OpenDataServices/cove/blob/master/update_requirements.sh).

 virtualenv
 ----------